 Really, the actors aren't just being coy.
 They know nothing.
 “We never see the writers.
 They come once a year after the last episode has been written.
 They come and visit us in Hawaii.
 And they’re there for an afternoon.
 That’s it.”

-“I was shocked by the darkness and ruthlessness of that act.
+He was just as surprised as audiences to learn that Ben single-handedly killed off all the members of the Dharma Initiative: “I was shocked by the darkness and ruthlessness of that act.
 That surprised me.
 I thought the writers were playing a game of "Let’s keep everyone guessing about Ben.'
 I never thought that they would portray me so villainously as that.
 I spoke to the writers about that and, of course, they said, ‘Don’t worry, it gets recontextualized.’
 Hasn’t happened yet.
 Maybe they’re just pulling my leg.”

-“Is he really an industrialist?
+He’s got several of his own theories about Ben: “Is he really an industrialist?
 Is Ben just a commando leader?
 Or is it just one dimension of something else?
 In some other dimension are Ben and Charles Widmore just two drinking buddies playing a video game?
 It’s a mystery.

 source : LA times